stfc/PSyclone/tutorial/nemo_hands_on/1_nemo_psyir/README.md

 ## Processing NEMO Fortran code with PSyclone ##

-By default, PSyclone expects to process code written to the LFRic API.
+The configuration file distributed with PSyclone sets the default API to be LFRic.
 In order to specify that we are processing NEMO code we must specify `-api nemo`:

     $ psyclone -api nemo tra_adv.F90